 45. At the 58thGRSP December 2015 session, the BioRID injury criteria were two proposed, which are based on empirical data by Germany, and on 50% risk of AIS1+injuries and 82.9% risk of WAD2+ injuries.
 Germany rather strongly insisted on more severe limits, and informed that more than 95% of seats tested by Euro NCAP would meet the thresholds of proposal by Germany.
 Japan supported the higher limits since these are based on sound technical rationale.
 GRSP agreed to resume discussions at the next meeting, on the basis of GRSP-58-26, reproducing the amendments made to GRSP/2015/34 during the meeting.

-46. The Small Working Group again reviewed the BioRID injury criteria for the 64th GRSP in 2018 December.
-Japan prioritized the establishment of the standard and agreed with the proposal by Germany.
+46. Group Japan , Germany and the Netherland reviewed the BioRID injury criteria for the 64th GRSP in 2018 December.
+Japan agreed with the proposal by Germany.

 C. Accident analysis